TheRockXu/pegasus-demo/README.md

 # Export Model

-To export a model you have train, please place the `ExportModel.ipynb` inside the [PEGASUS](https://github.com/google-research/pegasus) folder.
+To export a model you have trained, please place the `ExportModel.ipynb` inside the [PEGASUS](https://github.com/google-research/pegasus) folder.
-Just run the script inside by specifying the which data model you want to export.
+Just run the script inside by specifying which data model you want to export.